Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/java-jdk-install.md

 ms.topic: conceptual
 ---

-# Install an Azul Zulu JDK for Azure Java development
+# Install the JDK for Azure and Azure Stack

-Azul Systems provides Java Development Kits (JDKs) free-of-charge for Azure development.
-These JDKs are compliant implementations of the Java Standard Edition (Java SE) specification and contain all the components for building and running Java SE applications.
+Azul Zulu Enterprise builds of OpenJDK are a no-cost, multi-platform, production-ready distribution of the OpenJDK for Azure and Azure Stack backed by Microsoft and Azul Systems.
+They contain all the components for building and running Java SE applications.

-For more detailed guidance on preparing, installing, and managing your Azul Zulu JDKs for Azure development, read [the official Zulu docs](https://docs.azul.com/zulu/zuludocs/index.htm).

 There are [multiple download package types supported for each client OS](https://www.azul.com/downloads/zulu/).
 You can also get a virtual machine image from the Azure Marketplace Gallery for the following platforms: